Daewoo Mirae: Concept

 Daewoo claimed that the Mirae would be the world's first versatile sports car combining the flexibility to alter seat layouts from 4 seat MPV to single seater.
 The pedal and steering wheel would be able to move to provide left-hand, right-hand, or central driving positions.

 Technology

 The Mirae showcased some unusual technologies.
-It utilized Daewoo's German engineering by former Daewoo Engineering Director and current Aston Martin head Dr. Ulrich Bez, including a 2.5L DOHC compact in-line 6-cylinder petrol engine, a unit that was able to be run upright or, in the concept design, on its side.
+It utilized Daewoo's German engineering by former Daewoo Engineering Director and later Aston Martin head Dr. Ulrich Bez, including a 2.5L DOHC compact in-line 6-cylinder petrol engine, a unit that was able to be run upright or, in the concept design, on its side.

 It would use ACTIVE (Advanced Camera Technology in Vehicle Ergonomics), a camera-based gestural in-vehicle control system, to replace conventional switchgear.

 Drive-by-wire and steer-by-wire technology would replace the mechanical link between driver input and steering, acceleration, deceleration, and the transmission.

 All seats would react to vehicle movement and would be individually suspended.
 Users would be able to alter comfort levels and the degree to which the seats tilted in cornering, in order to improve occupant comfort.